-In 2009, Peter developed an international quartet featuring musicians from all over the globe who came together in Berlin and Cologne to record Peter’s second disc for Fresh Sound Records, “Like the Rusted Key”.
-In 2010, this international quartet, (featuring New York pianist Jesse Stacken, bassist Miles Perkin, and Swiss drummer Samuel Rohrer), followed the release of their critically acclaimed CD with a series of four tours across Europe and a cross-Canada tour which included performances at some of Canada’s top jazz festivals.
+Other notable projects of Peter’s include an international quartet formed in 2009 for the recording of Peter’s critically acclaimed release on Fresh Sound Records, “Like the Rusted Key”.
+Featuring New York pianist Jesse Stacken, Canadian bassist Miles Perkin, and Swiss drummer Samuel Rohrer, the quartet followed the album’s release with four extensive tours through Europe and a tour of the Canadian Jazz Festivals, all in 2010.
 Previously, Peter led the New York based PVH Quintet with Jesse Stacken, Scott DuBois, Michael Bates and Jeff Davis during his 2002-08 NYC residency.
-The group held regular performances at such New York staples as the 55 Bar, The Tea Lounge and the Cornelia Street Café, and toured Canada frequently.
+The group held regular performances at such New York staples as the 55 Bar, The Tea Lounge and the Cornelia Street Café, and toured frequently in Canada.
 They can be heard on Peter’s 2007 Fresh Sound Records release, “Silvester Battlefield” and on their 2005 independent release “On Common Ground”.

-Aside from GORILLA MASK, Peter is currently active with a slew of other projects including the Berlin duo KRONIX with Canadian-Ukrainian guitarist Alex Maksymiw – which released their debut CD on Fresh Sound records in early 2016; the New-York based trio BOOM CRANE, featuring Michael Bates (bass) and Jeff Davis (drums) which released its debut CD in 2014 (also on Fresh Sound/New Talent); the Berlin based collaborative trio The Scrambling EX with legendary German guitarist Andreas Willers and NYC drummer Devin Gray; the Meinrad Kneer Quintet; and most recently Lunar Mansions – a collaborative quartet with American guitarist Dan Nettles, bassist Roland Fidezius and Irish drummer Sean Carpio.
+Peter remains consistently active with a slew of other projects such as the Berlin duo KRONIX with guitarist Alex Maksymiw, (their debut CD was released in 2016 on Fresh Sound Records); the New-York based trio BOOM CRANE, featuring Michael Bates (bass) and Jeff Davis (drums) which released its debut CD in 2014 (also on Fresh Sound); the Berlin based collaborative trio The Scrambling EX with legendary German guitarist Andreas Willers and drummer Devin Gray; the Meinrad Kneer Quintet; and the collaborative quartet Fake Noise featuring saxophonist Jonathan Lindhorst, bassist Dan Peter Sunderland and drummer Michael Griener.

-Aside from Peter’s extensive discography as a bandleader, he can be heard on the 2006 release by the New York trio ANIMAL FORUM; two discs by NYC based guitarist Lily Maase; a re-scored DVD/CD release of the Buster Keaton film “Steamboat Bill Jr.” by guitarist Dan Nettles as well as Dan’s recent vinyl releases “Inside Voices” and “Outside Choices” (2015) with his regular ensemble Kenosha Kid; the 2014 release GrunGrauBraun on Gligg Records by the German ensemble HUM; and his debut CD from 2003, “Mind Over Matter” featuring his early Toronto-based ensemble.
-Peter also performs frequently with a number of other musicians from Europe, North America and beyond in variety of improvised and original-music settings.
+Aside from Peter’s extensive discography as a bandleader, he can be heard on the 2006 release by the New York trio ANIMAL FORUM; two discs by NYC based guitarist Lily Maase; a re-scored DVD/CD release of the Buster Keaton film “Steamboat Bill Jr.” by guitarist Dan Nettles as well as Nettles’ recent vinyl releases “Inside Voices” and “Outside Choices” (2015) with his regular ensemble Kenosha Kid; the Meinrad Kneer Quintet’s Oneirology (2015, JazzHausMusik) and his debut CD from 2003, “Mind Over Matter” featuring his early Toronto-based ensemble.
+Peter also performs frequently with numerous musicians from Europe, North America and beyond in variety of improvised and original-music settings.